margaretnduta/little-people-in-tech/README.md

 # Little People in Tech (LPiT) 🌐

-![Little People in Tech Homepage Screenshot](images/home.png) *(Note: Replace `replace-this-with-your-image-path.png` with the actual file name of your homepage screenshot, e.g., `assets/home-preview.png`)*
+![Little People in Tech Homepage Screenshot](images/home.png)

 ## About The Project
 **Little People in Tech** is a grassroots community platform designed to break down barriers, increase representation, and foster meaningful connections for people of short stature in the technology sector.